discretize/discretize-guides/fractals/aetherblade/index.md

 <Tab specialization="Guardian">

-You can use <Skill name="Binding Blade"/> to group the mobs.
+You can use <Skill name="Binding Blade"/> and <TomeSkill name="Chapter 3: Heated Rebuke"/> to group the mobs.
 </Tab>
 <Tab specialization="Necromancer">